panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 ### Short Call Buying Power Requirement

-The buying power requirement of a call can exceed the notional value of the minted option.
+The buying power requirement of a short call can exceed the notional value of the minted option.

 ```solidity
               Short call BPR = SCR + (100% - SCR)*(price/strike - 1)